hiking in peru

 A. Route

-Humantay Lake is the new treasure that Cusco offers, along with Machu Picchu and Rainbow Mountain.
-Its crystal clear turquoise waters, in a calm pond, sheltered under the slopes of an impressive snow-capped mountain called Salkantay and a mysterious fog that always cover it in the mornings will make the climb to its banks worthwhile and make a wish.
+Humantay Lake, along with Machu Picchu and Rainbow Mountain, is the new treasure that Cusco offers.
+Its crystal clear turquoise waters, in a calm pond, sheltered under the slopes of an impressive snow-capped mountain called Salkantay, and a mysterious fog that always covers it in the mornings will make the climb to its banks worthwhile and make a wish.
 This is a hike of 1 day and forms part of the Salkantay hike.

 B. Difficulty

-The hike has a moderate level, but it can be a challenge for its location (at a high altitude) and due to its parts of excessive inclination (almost reaching the lagoon)
+The hike is moderately difficult, but its location (at a high altitude) and parts of excessive inclination (almost reaching the lagoon) can make it challenging.

 C. Interesting points to pass